sukykaur/AzureGDPR/DWoverview.md

 - Key Vault access policies are defined with minimum required permissions to keys and secrets.
 - All keys and secrets in Key Vault have expiration dates.
 - All keys in Key Vault are protected by specialized hardware security modules (HSMs).
 The key type is an HSM Protected 2048-bit RSA Key.
-- All users/identities are granted minimum required permissions using Role Based Access Control (RBAC)
+- All users and identities are granted minimum required permissions using RBAC.
 - Diagnostics logs for Key Vault are enabled with a retention period of at least 365 days.
 - Permitted cryptographic operations for keys are restricted to the ones required.